Stiles-X/GuessingGameAPI/README.txt

 function Guess(int) // auto-increments UsedGuesses
 with properties to be used together such as
 	- AllowedGuesses (int?) // How many times you are allowed to guess
-	- UsedGuesses (int) // How many times you have Guess()ed. and helper properties such as
+	- UsedGuesses (int) // How many times you have Guess()ed.
+Starts at 0 by default. and helper properties such as
 	- Random (int) ReadOnly // A random int between including Max and Min
 	- LeftGuesses (int) ReadOnly // AllowedGuesses - LeftGuesses
 	- OutOfGuesses (bool) // if (AllowedGuesses - LeftGuesses = 0) is true
 Checks and exceptions have been implemented to avoid wrong things such as (but not only)
 	- Setting Max higher than Min, and vice versa (ArgumentOutOfRangeException)
-	- Setting Correct outside of Max / Min
+	- Setting Correct outside of Max / Min (ArgumentOutOfRangeException)
-	- Setting Correct before setting Max / Min (Custom* PropertyNotSetException | InvalidOperationException)
+	- Setting Correct before setting Max / Min (PropertyNotSetException*)
-	- Setting Max lower than Correct, or Min higher than Correct, after setting Correct
+	- Setting Max lower than Correct, or Min higher than Correct, after setting Correct (ArgumentOutOfRangeException)
+	- Guessing without setting Correct and / or AllowedGuesses (PropertyNotSetException*)
-	- Guessing Outside Of
+	- Guessing Outside Of Max / Min (ArgumentOutOfRangeException)
+	- Guessing after you are out of guesses (OutOfTriesException*)
+	- Setting AllowedGuesses less than 0 (ArgumentOutOfRangeException)

+Exceptions*
+Custom exceptions are defined in GuessingGame.Core.Exceptions or CoreAPI/Exceptions.cs There are 2 of them, and they are -
+	PropertyNotSetException : InvalidOperationException // When a required property hasn't been set yet OutOfTriesException : InvalidOperationException  // When you are out of guesses

 API
 The 'API' is, as it names implies, the way to interact with a 'CoreGame' model safely.

-Exceptions
+Exceptions*
-Exceptions are defined in GuessingGame.Core.Exceptions or CoreAPI/Exceptions.cs There are 3 of them, and they are -
+Custom exceptions are defined in GuessingGame.Core.Exceptions or CoreAPI/Exceptions.cs There is 1 of them, and they are -
-	PropertyNotSetException : InvalidOperationException // When a required property hasn't been set yet OutOfTriesException : InvalidOperationException  // When you are out of guesses ForbiddenException : InvalidOperationException  // When you are
+	ForbiddenException : InvalidOperationException
+	// When you try to set max/min/correct/allowedGuesses again
+	// but the game is locked to allow setting only once.
+OR
+	// When you try to set usedGuesses but the game is locked.

 About
 				 ^ Guessing Game ^